 Both WPCloudDeploy and GridPane offer tired pricing levels and both offer a free option.

-Aside from the actual costs, a major difference is that WPCloudDeploy includes support for teams and role-based security at all levels while GridPane reserves those for their higher tiers.
+Aside from the actual costs, a major difference is that WPCloudDeploy Core includes many advanced features that GridPane only offers on higher tier plans – including support for teams and role-based security at all levels.

 You can transfer your sites using any WordPress backup tool.
 We recommend UPDRAFT PLUS though many folks seem to prefer using DUPLICATOR PRO (something we’re far less familiar with).